Basanta-iitm-git/Decoherence_mapping/README.md

 # Parameters:

-The electronic and nuclear parameters required for Hamiltonian diagonalization are provided in this file.
+The electronic and nuclear parameters required for Hamiltonian diagonalization are provided in *decoherence_mapping_parameters.py*.
 The current set of parameters allows for calculations pertaining to the two defect systems:

 - Negatively charged **Nitrogen Vacancy Centers in Diamond** interacting with the host nuclear spin ($^{14}N$, $^{15}N$) and the nuclear spins in the bath ($^{13}C$)
 - Negatively charged **Boron Vacancy Centers in Hexagonal Boron Nitride** interacting with the nearest $^{14}N$ nuclear spins